uuinfofp/uuinfofp.github.io/exercises.md

 2. Give a direct definition of the `<` operator on lists.
 This definition should not use operators like `<=` for lists.
 (When trying out this definition using `ghci`, do not use the `<` symbol, since it is already defined in the `Prelude`).

 3. Define a type `Set a` which consists of elements of type `a`.
-Define a function `subset :: Set a -> Set a -> Bool` which checks whether all the elements in the first set also belong to the second.
+Define a function `subset :: Eq a => Set a -> Set a -> Bool` which checks whether all the elements in the first set also belong to the second.
 Use this to define an `Eq` instance for `Set a`.

     - Why do we have to define `Set a` as its own data type, instead of an alias over `[a]`?